-and cargo): 200 kgf (440 lbf)
+and cargo): 450 kg.
+(992 lbs.)

-Tongue weight (vertical weight on trailer hitch point): 11 kgf (25 lbf)
+Tongue weight (vertical weight on

+trailer hitch point): 25 kg.
+(55 lbs.)

-- Choose a trailer hitch drawbar designed for use with a 5 cm (2 in) receiver. - Load cargo in the cargo bed as close to the center of the vehicle as possible and tie it down using the cargo hooks equipped on the cargo bed. - Tie down cargo securely in the trailer.
+- Load cargo in the cargo bed as close to the center of the vehicle as possible and tie it down using the cargo hooks equipped on the cargo bed. - Tie down cargo securely in the trailer.
 Make sure cargo in the trailer cannot move around.
 A shifting load can cause an accident. - Make sure the load does not interfere with controls or your ability to see where you are going. - Drive more slowly than you would without a load.
 The more weight you carry, the slower you should go.
-Although conditions vary, it is good practice not to exceed low range whenever you are carrying heavier loads or when towing a trailer.
+Although conditions vary, it is good practice not to exceed low range whenever you are carrying heavier loads or when towing a trailer. - Allow more braking distance.
+A heavier vehicle takes longer to stop.